““...the sight of all the ingenious contrivances and nice arrangements.””

 9:45 am - 10:45 am Friday, Sept.
 28

 Bring your copy of the novel and learn anew or get a brief refresher before the first plenary session of the AGM!
 There’s always something surprising Dr. Joan Klingel Ray teases out of a Jane Austen text.
-Download the “class” handout available shortly before the AGM.
+Download the “class” handout HERE.
 (A limited number will be on hand.)

 Joan Klingel Ray, PhD, is Past-President of JASNA and served for three terms.
 Professor of English Emerita and President’s Teaching Scholar, University of Colorado, Colorado Springs, Joan is the author of Jane Austen for Dummies, among other books on Austen.
 Professor Joan assures that all AGM “students” will be Persuasion smarties after her class.
 She promises not call on participants unless they raise their hands.